wellyshen/react-cool-starter/CONTRIBUTING.md

 3. If you’ve fixed a bug or added code that should be tested.
 4. Ensure the test suite passes by running `yarn test`.
 5. Update the [README.md](https://github.com/wellyshen/react-cool-starter/blob/master/README.md) with details of changes.
-6. Format your code with [Prettier](https://prettier.io).
-7. Make sure your code lints by running `yarn lint`.
+6. Make sure your code lints by running `yarn lint`.
-8. Make sure your code passes type check by running `yarn type-check`.
+7. Make sure your code passes type check by running `yarn type-check`.

 ## Development Workflow